terra-rebirth/core/readme.md

 ### Increase maximum open files

-By default, `terrad` can't open more than 1024 files at once.
+By default, `opzd` can't open more than 1024 files at once.

 You can increase this limit by modifying `/etc/security/limits.conf` and raising the `nofile` capability.